inadarei/connect-thumbs/README.md

 # Performance and Scalability

-Node.js is very fast, but Imagemagick most certainly is not (and neither may be your custom decodeFn function if it is doing a database lookup for every request), so in any production set up it is highly recommended to put thubmnailing of images behind some sort of proxy/cache.
-Viable options may be:
+Node.js is very fast, but Imagemagick and over-the-HTTP fetching of the original image most certainly are not.
+Neither may be your custom decodeFn function if it is doing a database lookup for every request.
+In any production setup it is highly recommended to put thubmnailing of images behind some sort of proxy/cache.
+Viable options include:

-- Enable the disk-based cache provided by the Connect-Thumbs itself.
-You can do this by passing `tmpCacheTTL` configuration variable when initializing Thumbs.
-This variable is set in seconds and is 0 (i.e. cache disabled) by default.
+- Enabling the integrated disk-based cache provided by Connect-Thumbs.
+You can do this by passing custom `tmpCacheTTL` configuration variable when initializing Thumbs.
+This variable is set in seconds and is 0 by default.
+Setting it values greater than 0 enables caching.
-- Put Varnish in front of the thumbnail URLs
+- Put [Varnish](https://www.varnish-cache.org/) in front of the thumbnail URLs
-- Use a robust CDN such as Amazon's CloudFront
+- Use a robust CDN such as [Amazon's CloudFront](http://aws.amazon.com/cloudfront/)
 - Pick your own poison.